 It’s important to report any of these symptoms to your doctor and say that you’ve had the J&J vaccine and the date you received it.

 The most common side effects of the COVID-19 vaccines have been:

-These side effects are usually minor, last a few days, and happen more often after the second dose.
+These side effects are usually minor, last a few days, and happen more often after the second dose of the mRNA vaccines.
 Side effects are expected and are actually a sign that the vaccine is working by causing an immune response.
 Research shows that women may experience worse side effects from the COVID-19 vaccines than men.

 Some people have experienced swollen or enlarged lymph nodes, including the axillary lymph nodes (the lymph nodes in the armpit) on the side where the injection was given.
 Doctors call this “axillary adenopathy.”

-If you have had breast cancer, and especially if you’ve had underarm lymph nodes removed, you could experience lymphedema or worsening of lymphedema as a side effect of the COVID-19 vaccines.
-To lower this risk, people with a history of breast cancer should ask to have the vaccine injection in the arm on the opposite side of the body where the breast cancer was.
-If you have had breast cancer in both breasts, talk with your doctor to decide which arm you should choose for the injection.
-The COVID-19 vaccines can be given in the upper hip area as an alternative, but the providers at your vaccination site may not be trained or comfortable with giving the vaccine this way, so this may not be a feasible option for most people at this time.
+If you have received treatment for breast cancer, and especially if you’ve had underarm lymph nodes removed, you could experience lymphedema or worsening of lymphedema as a side effect of the COVID-19 vaccines.
+To lower this risk, people with a history of breast cancer should avoid getting the vaccine injected into the arm on the side of the body affected by the breast cancer.
+If you have a history of breast cancer in both breasts, ask your doctor which arm should be injected.
+The COVID-19 vaccines can be given in the upper hip area as an alternative, but the providers at your vaccination site may not be trained in or comfortable with giving the vaccine this way, so this may not be a feasible option for most people at this time.

 People are monitored for about 15 to 30 minutes after receiving each injection to make sure they don’t have a rare serious allergic reaction to the vaccine.
 If you have a history of severe allergic reactions, you should talk with your doctor and perhaps see an allergist or immunologist to figure out whether getting a COVID-19 vaccine is safe for you.